 This is the primary forum for shared learning, national advocacy alignment and sector leadership discussion.

-Congress concludes with an Arts and Culture excursion to Bunjil Place in the City of Casey, highlighting the role of cultural infrastructure in building identity, belonging and liveable communities in growth areas.
+Congress concludes with a site tour and roundtable exploring Arts and Cultural Practice in Australia's Growth Areas.
+Hosted at Bunjil Place, City of Casey, this day will highlight the role of cultural infrastructure in building identity, belonging and liveable communities in growth areas.

 A detailed schedule including session times, speakers and site locations is available below.